-This course is a college-level survey of astronomy.
-Topics include: The history of astronomy and the impact of historical astronomy on modern astronomical theory (Kepler's and Newton's Laws); Mapping the sky coordinate systems and sun/seasons connections; the Moon; The Sun; Star evolution; Constellation and stars with a concentration on the northern hemisphere.
+This course is an introductory-level survey of astronomy that shows the relationships between physical sciences and earth space science.
+Topics include the history of astronomy and the impact of historical astronomy on modern astronomical theory (Kepler's and Newton's Laws); Mapping the sky coordinate systems and sun/seasons connections; the Moon; The Sun; Star evolution; Constellation and stars with a concentration on the northern hemisphere and telescopes.
 Laboratory experiences are provided at the Parkside planetarium in addition to the possibility of night field experiences.